0xOFenomeno/0xOfenomeno/README.md

 ### Hi there, it's OFENOMENO :ninja:

 I'm Ofenomeno, a 22yo :tr: and :fr: cybersecurity enthusiast.
-I'm particularly interested in offensive cybersecurity topics like pentest, red team and bug bounty.
-I'm also attracted by some defensive security topics as threat hunting and DFIR.
+I'm particularly interested in offensive cybersecurity topics like pentest, red team and bug bounty, DFIR and Cyber Threat Intelligence.

 You can find me on following platforms:
 - [HTB](https://app.hackthebox.com/profile/964076)